davidelan/psychology-test/README.md

 ## Introduction

 In this project, the user is asked to enter their name and then after a short greeting, they are asked to choose between a short (GAD-7, 7 questions) and a longer (SAS-20, 20 questions).
-Both questionnaires are meant to be a self assesment about the individual level of anxiety.
+Both questionnaires are meant to be a self assessment about the individual level of anxiety.
 After answering all questions the score and a its brief description is presented.
-At this poin the user can choose to get an advice according to their score.
-Wheher the user decides to get the advice or not, the program asks if they would like to redo one of the questionnaires.
-When the teh answer to this question is "no" the progream is exited.
+At this point the user can choose to get an advice according to their score.
+Whether the user decides to get the advice or not, the program asks if they would like to redo one of the questionnaires.
+When the the answer to this question is "no" the program is exited.

 ## Project